-Where the magnitude of the event requires community input into the recovery process, the Municipal Recovery Committee or Working Group may recommend one or more Community Recovery Committees (CRC) be established within the affected area.
-Draft Terms of Reference for a CRC are held by the MRM.
+Where the magnitude of the event requires community input into the recovery process, the Municipal Recovery Committee or Working Group may recommend one or more Community Recovery Committees (CRC) or Community Recovery Working Groups (CRWG) be established within the affected area.
+Draft Terms of Reference for a CRC/CRWG are held by the MRM.

-CRCs help individuals and communities achieve an effective level of functioning.
+CRC/CRWGs help individuals and communities achieve an effective level of functioning.
 They can coordinate information, resources and services in support of an affected community, establish priorities and provide information and advice to the affected community and recovery agencies.
-This planning process will feed in to Regional and State level planning processes
+This planning process will feed into Municipal, Regional and State level planning processes.